elekeIL/shortlet-backend-assessment/README.md

-# ---- Shortlet Backend Assessment - README -----
+# ---- Shortlet Backend Assessment  -----

 ## Overview
 This project is a REST API built using NestJS and TypeScript that integrates data from the REST Countries API.
 The design emphasizes robust data handling, secure and scalable API design and performance optimization.